spatie/laravel-activitylog/docs/installation-and-setup.md

     'subject_returns_soft_deleted_models' => false,

     /*
      * This model will be used to log activity.
+The only requirement is that
-     * It should be implements the Spatie\Activitylog\Contracts\Activity interface
+     * it should be or extend the Spatie\Activitylog\Models\Activity model.
-     * and extend Illuminate\Database\Eloquent\Model.
      */
     'activity_model' => \Spatie\Activitylog\Models\Activity::class,